rsachse/limnotools/README.md

 limnotools
 ==========

 A few helper tools for data analysis of aquatic systems.
-The most essential functions of this package are now included in package ''marelac'' that is available from CRAN (http://cran.r-project.org).
-Therefore, development of "limnotolls" has been terminated.
+The most essential functions of this package are now included in package ''marelac'' that is available from CRAN (http://cran.r-project.org/package=marelac).
+Therefore, development of "limnotools" has been terminated.
 This repository serves for conservation and keeping old scripts running.
 Use with care!

 Install the package
 -----------------------------------------------------------------------------